Updated October 25, 2023

 - Give your complaint in writing along with the necessary support documents

-- Take a written acknowledgement of your complaint with the date.
+- Take a written acknowledgment of your complaint with the date.

 The insurance company should deal with your complaint within 15 days.
-Incase if that does not happen or if an individual is unhappy with their solution then one can:-Approach the Grievance Redressal Officer of its branch or any other office that you deal with.
+If that does not happen or if an individual is unhappy with their solution, then one can approach the Grievance Redressal Officer of its branch or any other office you deal with.

 - Approach the Grievance Redressal Cell of the Consumer Affairs Department of IRDA: Send an e-mail to [email protected]